-On March 3, 2019, a court case was initiated against the Bank in the City Court of Copenhagen for approval of a class action lawsuit led by a newly formed association with the aim of representing former and current shareholders in a liability action relating to the Estonian AML matter.
-No specific claim amount has yet been stated.
-In December 2019, the association's application for legal aid was denied by the Danish Department of Civil Affairs.
-This decision is now awaiting appeal expected in the second quarter of 2020, and the association has indicated that the case may be discontinued without legal aid.
+On March 3, 2019, a court case was initiated against the Bank and Thomas F. Borgen for approval of a class action led by a newly formed association with the aim of representing former and current shareholders in a liability action relating to the Estonian AML matter.
+On January 21, 2021, the court dismissed the case because it did not fulfill the criteria for being approved as a class action.
+The association has appealed this decision.
+The appeal will not be decided until the third quarter of 2021 at the earliest.